bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   ## Start by forking and cloning this repository.
   ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Describe the following: `DataBase`, `Collection` , `Document`
 1. Describe how one can achieve the pattern of _relationships_ in MongoDB.
 What needs to take place at the schema level?
 How do we _'fill'_ in the appropriate relational data using mongoose?
-1. Describe what MVC Archtecture is and how we have used it this week with **Node/Express/Mongoose**.
+1. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?

 # Project description

 ### Reminder this is just a backend.
-Testing your application will require the use of `Postman` or something simliar.
+Testing your application will require the use of `Postman` or something similar.

 * For this Project we're going to be building out a Backend for a `Budget Tracker` app.

 ## Step 1 - Modeling our Data _hint_: **Three different models, three different files**